-Richardson Library and its antecedents have served as a Federal Depository Library for nearly 80 years.
+Richardson Library and its antecedents have served as a Federal Depository Library for 80 years.
 The Federal Depository Library program was instituted to facilitate research and greater public awareness about the government and its proceedings.
 The total amount of information produced by the Federal Government is expansive and includes things like statistics and information collected on a wide range of subjects, scientific reports, descriptions of the culture and history of the Untied States, laws passed by Congress, regulations administered by government agencies, Supreme Court decisions, public papers of the Presidents and much more.

 Originally this information was transmitted through printed documents, but since the advent of the digital revolution, much more government information is now available electronically.